dfelinto/blender-manual/manual/grease_pencil/visual_effects/flip.rst

 Axis
    Which axis or axes to flip the object about.

-   Horizontal
-      When enabled, shows the object flipped horizontally.
+   :Horizontal: When enabled, shows the object flipped horizontally.

-   Vertical
-      When enabled, shows the object flipped vertically.
+   :Vertical: When enabled, shows the object flipped vertically.